backyard breeders

 What is a Backyard Breeder?

-While responsible breeders would have the best interest of their dogs in mind, the only concern of backyard breeders would be money.
-Ethical and responsible breeders would want to have complete information regarding the home that their dogs would be going into as it would tell them whether their dogs would be taken care of or not.
+While responsible breeders would have the best interests of their dogs in mind, the only concern of backyard breeders would be money.
+Ethical and responsible breeders would want to have complete information regarding the home that their dogs would be going into, as it would tell them whether their dogs would be taken care of or not.

-We have witnessed many responsible breeders who have prepared a special questionnaire for those who are interested in getting a puppy from them.
+Many responsible breeders have prepared a special questionnaire for those who are interested in getting a puppy from them.
 Many breeders would also reject selling their puppies to potential customers if they don’t feel right about them.

 As discussed before, since the primary concern of backyard breeders would be money, they would want to earn it in any possible way.
 Since Craigslist and Gumtree attract buyers who deal by just meeting up and exchanging cash for a puppy, responsible buyers won’t sell on these platforms.
-Most of the responsible breeders have a full-fledged website and a Google My Business account listing where the buyers can get full information about them.
+Most of the responsible breeders have an up-to-date website and a Google Business Profile account listing where the buyers can get full information about them.

 Usually, health contracts are made between the buyers and the breeders at the time of purchase.
 These contracts ensure the health of the puppies for at least 1 year (and at most a lifetime guarantee) starting from the date of the purchase.
 The backyard breeders won’t care much about the health contracts or offer health contracts for a short period.

-Genetic testing goes hand in hand along with health guarantees and responsible breeders test for most, if not all of the most common genetic defects.
+Genetic testing goes hand in hand with health guarantees and responsible breeders test for most, if not all, of the most common genetic defects.
 The proofs of these tests are then listed for all of their breeding dogs.

-Puppies are supposed to receive their first veterinary visits, dewormers, and shots between the age of 6 to 8 weeks.
+Puppies are supposed to receive their first veterinary visits, dewormers, and shots before the age of 8 weeks.
 This ensures that the dogs have been examined thoroughly by a professional veterinarian for health issues.

 Even though it is legal for the breeders to give the first puppy shots themselves (different countries and states may have different laws for this), the responsible ones would have the shots given by a vet as proof that they were given correctly.
 All of this documented proof may not be available with a backyard breeder.